PASOK – Movement for Change: History

 Elections for the new leader took place in December 2021, with the main candidates being Andreas Loverdos, Nikos Androulakis, and George Papandreou.
 Nikos Androulakis was elected to lead the KINAL and PASOK on 12 December 2021.

 On 1 April 2022, Androulakis announced an internal referendum to be held on 8 May.
 The referendum was held to decide whether to rename the alliance to "PASOK – Movement of Change" and also to change the emblem.
 The proposal to change the emblem and name was accepted with a percentage of 95%.
 The new emblem was unveiled two weeks later, with the traditional green sun having changed hue in a gradient from dark to lighter from left to right.

 By Spring of 2023, PASOK – KINAL had dropped in polling numbers from right when Androulakis was elected, but still managed to reach 11.5% of the vote and elect 41 MPs (up from 8% and 22 MPs) in the May 2023 Greek parliamentary election.
 In the June elections, "reinforced" proportional representation was implemented, meaning that despite a slight increase in vote share, to 12%, the alliance elected just 32 MPs.

 In the 2024 European Parliament elections, the party improved its showing (in comparison to 2019), but remained stagnant from the June 2023 parliamentary elections and failed to fulfill its goal of reasserting itself as the official opposition.
 This triggered a crisis within the party, with the credibility of Nikos Androulakis's leadership being called into question.
 Some in the party also floated the possibility of an alliance with Syriza in advance of the next legislative elections, including Syriza MP Nikos Pappas and Athens PASOK-aligned mayor Haris Doukas.
 On 30 June 2024, after internal party pressure, leadership elections were called for 6 October of the same year.

 Six candidates were in the ballot at the leadership elections, Nikos Androulakis, Pavlos Geroulanos, Nadia Giannakopoulou, Anna Diamantopoulou, Haris Doukas, and Michalis Katrinis.
 Androulakis and Doukas made it to the second round, where Androulakis won out on a landslide 20-point victory and was re-elected President.
 He later became Leader of the Opposition when multiple Syriza MPs left the parliamentary group, making PASOK – KINAL the second-largest party in Parliament.

-Composition
+Owing to the provisions of the new electoral law, which does not allocate seat bonuses to coalitions, the coalition amalgamated into a single party in 2026.

+Pre-unitary composition

-The alliance is composed of the following parties:
+Prior to its transformation to a unitary party, the alliance was composed of the following parties: